Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

 If you’re a parent reading this, then you (just like me!) are concerned about raising your kids to be happy – no matter the challenges your children might face.

-In fact, these 3 phrases represent yet another way to say “I love you” to your child – without actually uttering those 3 words.
+Each of these phrases represent yet another way to say “I love you” to your child – without actually uttering those 3 words.

 Allow your child to fully absorb these loving, happy words – so they become part of their daily inner voice.